grpc/grpc-java/README.md

 ========================================

-gRPC-Java works with JDK 7. gRPC-Java clients are supported on Android API levels 14 and up (Ice Cream Sandwich and later).
+gRPC-Java works with JDK 7. gRPC-Java clients are supported on Android API levels 16 and up (Jelly Bean and later).
 Deploying gRPC servers on an Android device is not supported.

 TLS usage typically requires using Java 8, or Play Services Dynamic Security Provider on Android.
 Please see the [Security Readme](SECURITY.md).